 Tube Axial Fans

-These are also called wall mounted exhaust fans, panel or ring fans.
-Mounted vertically on a wall they draw air into or out of the work place.
-If used as supply fans they typically have hoods and screens to prevent intake of debris or weather.
-Readily available materials of construction include CS, SS, FRP and PVC.
+These are also called wall mounted exhaust fans, panel, or ring fans.
+Mounted vertically on a wall they draw air into or out of the workplace.
+If used as supply fans they typically have hoods and screens to prevent intake of debris, rain, or snowy weather.
+Readily available materials of construction include carbon steel, aluminum, stainless steel, FRP, and PVC.

-High Volume Low Speed or HVLS fans blanket very large areas such as a warehouse, with constantly moving air to create an expansive comfort zone.
-As a result, these big ceiling fans (up to 24 feet in diameter) can create an evaporative cooling effect during the summer months while de-stratifying uneven floor to ceiling temperatures in the winter.
-This results in significant energy savings since the heating system cycles less frequently.
+High Volume Low Speed or HVLS Ceiling Fans, blanket very large areas such as a warehouse, with constantly moving air to create an expansive comfort zone.
+As a result, these large diameter ceiling fans (up to 24 feet in diameter) can create an evaporative cooling effect during the summer months while de-stratifying uneven floor to ceiling temperatures in the winter when heated air accumulated along the ceiling is moved down unto the workplace floor.
+This results in significant energy savings since the facility heating system cycles less frequently.

 Call SysTech to discuss specific axial fans for your needs.